elevonix-labs/finest-data-subnet/docs/miner.md

 - Set hostname

-if you can use hostnamectl, you will be able to use this command to set hostname
+1. if you can use hostnamectl, you will be able to use this command to set hostname

 ```bash
 sudo hostnamectl set-hostname head
 ```
-or if you can't use hostnamectl, you can add it manually in /etc/hosts
+2. Or if you can't use hostnamectl, you can add it manually in /etc/hosts

 ```bash
 sudo nano /etc/hosts